 - Innovative and original work; products and items that fit in with the overall vision of The Finders Keepers;

 - Presentation and professionalism with finished product/s, including professional quality of images or collateral used for marketing your brand;

 - Consistency between your work and brand as a cohesive story;

 - Commitment to independent design, adopting and/or using traditional crafts, new technologies in art and design, and/or innovative methods of making;

 - Allegiance with ethical and sustainable practices in making and production, including but not limited to, responsible waste and commitment to materials that can be recycled, reused and/or have a long lifespan;

 - Unique products; prove that your work avoids saturated trends (we’re always on the hunt for the new!);

-- Aesthetics and quality that matches the expectations of shoppers (expectations that have been growing over the past decade-plus of operation);
+- Aesthetics and quality that match the expectations of shoppers (expectations that have been growing over the past decade-plus of operation);

 - Appropriate, suitable and commercially viable items, including appropriate price points for the marketplace;